underscoreio/shapeless-guide/src/pages/labelled-generic/products.md

 LabelledGeneric[IceCream].to(iceCream)
 ```

-For those of you who can't read off the right hand side of the page,
-the full type of the `HList` is:
+For clarity, the full type of the `HList` is:

 ```scala
 // String  with KeyTag[Symbol with Tagged[String("name")], String]     ::